akhileshmusuku/myRetail/README.md

 ## Setup:

-Clone the project and import project folder(Product).
+Clone the project, navigate to Target folder and import project folder(Product).

 Launch command line from root directory of project, Product.
 Execute the below commands to launch the application in Docker environment: